brotzeit/rustic/README.md

 installing
 [gnu-elpa-keyring-update](https://elpa.gnu.org/packages/gnu-elpa-keyring-update.html).

-If you have `rust-mode` installed, ensure it is required before rustic since it has to be removed from `auto-mode-alist`.
-However you only need `rust-mode` if you want to use `emacs-racer`.
-There's some stuff that isn't included in rustic.

-If you have any issues with rustic, please try running emacs without `rust-mode` loaded.

 If you can't run rust-analyzer or cargo can't be found, your environment variables probably don't work in emacs.
 Try [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell/tree/81125c5adbc903943c016c2984906dc089372a41#usage)